Chengdu University of Technology

 The university covers an area of 1.92 square kilometers.
 There are 18 colleges, 1 Institute of Sedimentary Geology, and 1 Institute of Geological Survey.
-As of 2022, the university offers 75 undergraduate majors and more than 100 master's and doctoral programs, with 3,821 teaching and research staff.

-About CDUT
+CDUT ranked within the 701-800 band globally in the 2024 Academic Ranking of World Universities (ARWU).

 History

 Chengdu Institute of Geology, the predecessor of Chengdu University of Technology, was founded in 1956, based on the combination of geology-related faculties of Chongqing University, Nanjing University, Northwest University, former Beijing Institute of Geology (China University of Geosciences), former Northeast College of Geology (Jilin University), former Jiaotong University, etc., with the approval of the State Council of the People's Republic of China.

 In 1993, Chengdu Institute of Geology renamed to Chengdu Institute of Technology.
 Chengdu Institute of Technology (Chengdu Institute of Geology) was a key university under the administration of the Ministry of Land and Resources of China (now the Ministry of Natural Resources of China).

-In 2001, Chengdu Institute of Technology amalgamated with two provincial colleges and formed Chengdu University of Technology (CDUT).
+In 2001, Chengdu Institute of Technology renamed to Chengdu University of Technology (CDUT).
 It is a state key university jointly-administered by the Ministry of Education of China, the Ministry of Natural Resources of China, and the Provincial Government of Sichuan.
-CDUT is included in the Chinese state Double First Class University Plan and approved as a Double First Class University.
+CDUT is included in the Chinese national Double First-Class Construction and approved as a Double First Class University.